dddrrreee/cs140e-22win/guides/ctags.md

 ## Usage

 The way you use ctags will be slightly different depending on what editor you use.
-I've given a brief overview for Vim/Neovim, Emacs, and VSCode, but you should look up tutorials for your specific editor to get a full guide.
+I've given a brief overview for Vim/Neovim, Emacs, VSCode, and Sublime Text, but you should look up tutorials for your specific editor to get a full guide.

 To regenerate your tags file from the command line, the simplest way is what was mentioned earlier: run `ctags -R .` from the root directory of the cs140e